-In accordance with Article 32,8 the competent authority in Contracting State F, with the assistance of its Central Authority, contacts the Central Authority in Contracting State E in order to obtain any information available about the child and her family.
-The competent authority in Contracting State F wishes to assess whether returning the child to her parents in Contracting State E might be a possible long-term care option for the child (e.g., if the parents were entirely unaware of her circumstances
+In accordance with Article 32,8 the competent authority in Contracting State F, with the assistance of its Central Authority, contacts the Central Authority in Contracting State E in order to obtain any

-4 For the relationship between the 1996 Convention and the Brussels IIa Regulation see, supra, note 36.
+For the relationship between the 1996 Convention and the Brussels IIa Regulation see, supra, note 36.38.

-5 For sake of clarity the following words should be added here "under the Convention".
+For sake of clarity the following words should be added here "under the Convention".

-6 For sake of clarity the following words should be added here "under Article 11".
+For sake of clarity the following words should be added here "under Article 11".

-7 1996 Convention Practical Handbook, op. cit. note 8, paras 4.16-4.19 and 13.83-13.87.
+7 1996 Convention Practical Handbook, op. cit. note 8,1, paras 4.16-4.19 and 13.83-13.87.